 For more help, check out our FAQ: SQL Server query errors and explanations.

-Jeremy Kadlec is the principal database engineer at Edgewood Solutions, a technology services company delivering professional services and product solutions for Microsoft SQL Server.
-He delivers frequent presentations at regional SQL Server users groups and nationally at SQL PASS.
+Jeremy Kadlec is the Principal Database Engineer at Edgewood Solutions, a technology services company delivering professional services and product solutions for Microsoft SQL Server.
+He has authored numerous articles and delivers frequent presentations at regional SQL Server Users Groups and nationally at SQL PASS.
 He is the author of the Rational Guide to IT Project Management.
-Kadlec is the SearchSQLServer.com Performance Tuning expert.
+Jeremy is also the SearchSQLServer.com Performance Tuning expert.
 Ask him a question here.